palak-38/automation_agent/README.md

 This project introduces an intelligent AI agent designed to automate the process of action item extraction.
 The agent ingests raw, unstructured chat dialogues and outputs a clean, structured list of tasks in JSON format.
 Each extracted item includes the core components of an actionable task: the task description, the assigned owner, and the specified due date.

-This tool transforms messy conversations into organized to-do lists, ensuring that no commitment is ever lost in the noise of a busy group chat.

 -----

 ## **Core Architecture & Key Features of AI Agent**